 |Side Panel||J. de Wit, C. Cuellar, A. Galstyan, C. Pop, D. Silcock, C. Starbird||08/17/2022|

 |Icon Revision & Review||E. Gunther, G. Assi, S. Kaukonen, T. Manham, T. Ortiz, S. Reda, L. Saenz||07/28/2022|

 |Accessibility||C. Koga, D. Bedick, A. Chammoth-Sivaraman, A. Chandroo, K. Davies, J. Gray, G. Jagadeesan, B. Kobloth, F. Kuipers, F. Lira, B. Mergener, C. Oliff, S. Paasch, A. Rodriguez, C. Rodriguez, I. Perez, S. Kaukonen, H. Sunny, S. Fahad||04/25/2022|

-When a story moves from the backlog into the Discovery column on the DDS Kanban board, Trimble UX community is notified (via email, chat, and newsletter on the Modus website) soliciting Tiger Team members.
+When the Modus team identifies a pattern or component that needs to be added to Modus, Trimble UX community is notified (via email, chat, and newsletter on the Modus website) soliciting Tiger Team members.
 In order to be part of the team, you should

 - have some expertise on the subject,